- In some cases, Medicare will cover kids who have disabilities.

 Medicare allows children to qualify through biological, adoptive, or stepparents.
 In the case of stepparents, they’ll need to have been the child’s stepparent for at least 1 year.

 Children can also qualify through grandparents and stepgrandparents if they’re acting as the child’s guardian.

-Children with ESRD who have a parent who meets the work credit or benefit requirement are eligible for Medicare.
+Children with ESRD who have a parent who meets the work credit or retirement benefit requirement are eligible for Medicare.
 In addition to their ESRD diagnosis, they’ll need to meet one of these requirements:

-- They need regular dialysis treatments.
+- they need regular dialysis treatments

-- They’ve had a kidney transplant.
+- they’ve had a kidney transplant

-If your child has ESRD and meets either of these requirements, they’ll be eligible for Medicare.
+If a child has ESRD and meets either of these requirements, they’ll be eligible for Medicare.
 Coverage will generally last until 1 year after their last dialysis treatment or 3 years after their kidney transplant.